perdy/barrenero/doc/source/index.rst

    Telegram bot for Barrenero that serves information and provides interactive methods through Barrenero API.
    Code can be found in this `repository <https://github.com/PeRDy/barrenero-telegram>`_.

+Telegraf
+   Extension for Barrenero that harvests information and send it using Telegraf.
+   Code can be found in this `repository <https://github.com/PeRDy/barrenero-telegraf>`_.

 Code repository can be found in `GitHub <https://github.com/PeRDy/barrenero>`_.